Motorcyclist killed in crash in Kaipara, Northland - NZ Herald

 The male rider was pronounced dead at the scene, Police said.

+The death takes the holiday road toll for the Christmas-New Year period to 11, equalling last year's total with three days to go.

+A motorcycle passenger received moderate injuries and was taken to Whangārei Hospital for treatment.

-Police say the Serious Crash Unit is now investigating.
+The Serious Crash Unit is investigating.

+The Christmas-New Year holiday road toll period finishes at 6am on Wednesday.

+Road deaths are disproportionately high even despite pandemic lockdowns, the AA said yesterday, with 319 people killed in crashes in 2021.